mjtorn/jolla-morse/README.md

 ------

 Morse will probably never find itself in the store.
 I'm sure there's too much of process in the way for an app I'm doing mostly for myself for a pretty special case.

-Let's see.
+Considering how hard the reverse-engineering has been, and what risks always lie in that kind of code, I would never carry the responsibility of this app.
+Sorry.